Legal Issues in Higher Education Conference

 The program features leading experts in Higher Education Law, Student Affairs and Campus Public Safety.

 Participants acquire the knowledge to implement best practices, policies and programs; and develop a network of peers to serve as connectors and advisors who continue to serve as a problem-solving resources after the conclusion of the conference.

-- Transgender Student issues
+- Student Mental Health

 - Student Conduct